A Guide to Optimizing Your Images For SEO

-Images aid in generating website traffic even more today as search engines like Google become increasingly visual-based.
-To optimize your online website, we have gathered up a number of strategies that will help you optimize your images and improve your search engine visibility:
+To optimize your online website's images, we have gathered up a number of strategies that will help you improve your search engine visibility:

 1. Consider The Images You Use

 While using stock photos is fine and well, filling your website with these may impair your ability to rank well.
-This is because other websites are probably using the same images as well, and just as unique written content is far better for SEO, the same is most likely true for images as well.
+This is because other websites are probably using the same images that you use, and just as unique written content is far better for SEO, the same is most likely true for images.

 This is why you should consider populating your site with unique photos and graphics that are specifically taken and created for your site alone.

 In addition to using unique images, relevant and high-quality visuals are also important to user experience and SEO.
-Using images that are unrelated to your site, badly cropped, or blurry images will make your site and your online store look poor and unprofessional.
+Using images that are unrelated to your site, images that are badly cropped, or blurry pictures will make your site and your online store look poor and unprofessional.
 High-quality content extends beyond written text to include images, so make sure every visual in your site is up to standard and relevant to the rest of the content.